 When Irene first came to Saskatoon in 2018 from South Africa, a family friend referred her to the Newcomer Information Centre (NIC).
-She recalls, “they insisted that going to the Newcomer Information Centre will help me know the programs, service and benefits that I qualified for and they were not wrong.”
+She recalls, “they insisted that going to the Newcomer Information Centre will help me know the programs, services and benefits that I qualified for and they were not wrong.”

 NIC is one of Saskatchewan’s 11 Regional Newcomer Gateways that assist newcomers with the information and refer them to services to integrate into the community.